-Provide support, give assurance that College resources are available to help, and offer assistance to access these sources.
+As a supportive friend or ally, you provide support, give assurance that College and community resources are available to help, and offer assistance to access these resources.

-- Be a good listener by being attentive and not passing judgment on what a survivor shares with you.
+- Be a good listener by being attentive and not passing judgment on what a victim/survivor shares with you.

-- Respect the survivor's need for privacy.
-It is the survivor's choice what and how much to share.
-If you are a College employee, be candid about your obligation to refer the report to the Title IX Coordinator or a member of the Title IX Team.
+- Respect the victim or survivor's need for privacy.
+It is their choice what and how much to share.
+If you are a College employee, be candid about your obligation to report the incident to the Title IX Coordinator or a member of the Title IX Team.

-- Remain patient with the survivor.
-Each person is different in how they cope and how much time it takes to heal.
+- Remain patient with the victim or survivor.
+Each person is different in how they cope with experiencing sexual or relationship violence and how much time it takes to heal.

 - Help to empower the survivor.
-Instead of offering advice, ask how you can best support the survivor.
-Offer encouragement, but do not pressure the survivor to take any particular action.
-Respect the survivor's decisions.
+Instead of offering advice, ask how you can best support them.
+Offer encouragement, but do not pressure the victim or survivor to take any particular action.
+Respect their decisions.

-- Be there for the survivor.
-Having someone there as the survivor explores medical, legal, and on-campus options can be comforting when faced with difficult decisions and interpreting processes and procedures.
+- Be present for the victim or survivor.
+Having someone there as they explore medical, legal, and on-campus judicial options can be comforting when faced with difficult decisions and interpreting processes and procedures.

 - Be mindful of your own needs and be sure to take care of yourself.
 People in supporting roles can benefit from professional assistance by speaking to someone at the Knox College Health and Counseling Center.

 Campus Safety officers are available 24 hours a day to provide escorts on the Knox campus by calling 309-341-7979.